ElenaLaubinger/University-Project-on-modern-JavaScript-Ecosystem/README.md

 ---

 ## 📂 Folder Structure
-📌 **Note:** Each Assignment is located in its own folder within the repository. 🚀
+📌 **Note:** Each Assignment was located in its own folder within the repository.
+The structure wasn't changed after deleting the folders for Assignment 1-4 🚀

 ```
 📦 MI-Proj-24-35-T4
  ┣ 📂 .github/workflows
- ┣ 📂 Assignment1
- ┣ 📂 Assignment2
- ┣ 📂 Assignment3
- ┣ 📂 Assignment4
  ┣ 📂 Assignment5
  ┗ 📜 .gitignore
 ```